andrewcourtice/harlem/README.md

 ```

 In most cases this will be unnecessary but it can be useful for defining nullable fields or fields that don't exist at the time of store creation.

+## Plugins

+Harlem is completely extensible through plugins.
+Feel free to choose from some of the official plugins or write your own.
+See the [plugins documentation](plugins) from more information on the official set of plugins or how to author your own plugin.

 ## FAQ